There’s nothing like a flower garden to boost the beauty of your yard’s appeal. Here are some tips to get started on your own backyard paradise!

 What Should I Put in a Flower Garden?

 It goes without saying that the most important part of your flower garden is the flowers!
 However, it can be hard to know what to choose as a novice gardener.
 Use our tips below to get started on a space you’ll love!

 - Perennials – Nothing will make your gardening life easier than perennials as they’ll bloom every year!
 While you’ll need to cut them back and may need to re-plant every few years, this varietal is pretty reliable.
 Dahlias, hibiscus, and kniphofia are part of this flower type.

 - Annuals – For the prettiest flower garden around, you’ll want to spring for some annuals that you can plant every year.
 Annual flowers include marigolds, pansies, petunias, and impatiens.
 Share the ones you love on your favorite family app!

 - Flowering Bulbs – There’s nothing like bulbs to signify the arrival of spring.
 You can also get bulbs that will work in every season.
 Whether daffodils, tulips, or lilies, these varietals will make your garden sing!

 - Flowering Shrubs – A charming flower garden is about more than a few rows of flowers.
 In addition to perennials and bulbs, try flowering trees and shrubs for variety.
 Options like hydrangea and dogwood can add the perfect touch!

 Growing your own flower garden can be one of the best things about spring.
-Even this year, with all the restrictions due to COVID-19, gardening is a great way to spend time outdoors and educate your kids.
+It’s a great way to spend time outdoors and educate your kids.
 Plus, you can help to save the bees!